Workshops

-We have developed a range of workshops in each area we address.
+We facilitate a variety of workshops based on participant interest.
 Our workshops aim to support community wellbeing in particular topic areas, for example, relating with young people in ways that are joyful, present, mindful, respectful, and supportive of creativity, independence, and interdependence.

 After a brief introduction, our workshops primarily use participant-driven discussion and interactive exercises.
 Most workshops can include nurslings and older children at the discretion and convenience of their caregiver(s).

-If you would enjoy hosting a workshop or facilitated discussion for your circle of friends, classroom, school, church, workplace, or other group, contact Ryan at ryan@notjustskin.org.
+If you would enjoy hosting a workshop or facilitated discussion for your circle of friends, classroom, school, church, workplace, or other group, email Ryan (ryan /the at sign/ notjustskin.org).
 While donations to support our efforts are welcome, we generally offer workshops as a free community service.

 Family and Parenting